robyftp/Tree/README.md

-## How do you get two whales in a car?
-Start in England and drive West.
+## I wear a stethoscope so that in a medical emergency I can teach people a valuable lesson about assumptions.